Fox News Is About To Become Less Trump-Friendly, According To Report

 “Hannity told Trump last year that the Murdochs hate Trump, and Hannity is the only one holding Fox together.”

-While Fox News staffers cautioned that changes may be incremental at first, they intimated that the landscape at the network will be different in the near future, now that the deal with Disney has closed; Murdoch was reportedly afraid Trump might attempt to scuttle the deal if he got wind of the change in editorial direction Murdoch had planned.
+While Fox News staffers cautioned that changes may be incremental at first, they intimated that the landscape at the network will be different in the near future now that the deal with Disney has closed; Murdoch was reportedly afraid Trump might attempt to scuttle the deal if he got wind of the change in editorial direction Murdoch had planned.